wjs018/rikka/README.md

 python src/rikka.py
 ```

 I then schedule this to run every 15 minutes with logging written out to a file using cron.
-Below, I have written out my crontab entry:.
+Below, I have written out my crontab entry:

 ```
 */15 * * * * /home/rikka-user/run_rikka.sh >> /home/rikka-user/rikka-log.log 2>&1